 Kurt Vonnegut is my absolute favorite.
 I also really love

-My favorite shows that are currently on the air are Judge Judy, Top Chef, Bob's Burgers, Rick and Morty, Dr.K's Exotic Animal Vet, Stranger Things, Westworld, and Game of Thrones.
+My favorite shows that are currently on the air are Judge Judy, Top Chef, Bob's Burgers, Rick and Morty, It's Always Sunny in Philadelphia, Dr.K's Exotic Animal Vet, Stranger Things, Westworld, and Game of Thrones.
 My all time favorite television shows (other than the ones listed) are Futurama, Perfect Strangers, Teenage Mutant Ninja Turtles, Jim Henson's The Storyteller, Heroes, Mystery Science Theater 3000, and Law & Order.